 Yes, if you offer parts of that bigger course you can charge segmented prices…

 (As an example, I sell my EliteWebinarMastery Foundation Module for 300 by itself.
 But the full course is 2k.)

 For a 1-2k offer.
 Consider a 3 , 6 or 12 month payment schedule.

-****To learn about selling using Webinars, You can watch my webinar all about the 6 steps to a high converting sales webinar. ****
+****To learn more about the 6 steps to a high converting webinar, watch this free workshop. ****

 Something you should know.
 First when getting to a pitch and offer point.

 Mention the benefits of the benefit first and people who are experiencing results from that benefit.
 Plus the results someone can achieve from it.
 This will help to start to bridge into WHAT the investment is.
 The investment needs its own crafting and justifications.